Best Detangling Hairbrushes To Get Out the Knots Without the Tears

 Hair brushing has always been a struggle.
 My daughter Summer just seems to have a very sensitive scalp so she hates the hairbrush.
 And grimaces and shrieks every time those bristles get anywhere near her head.

-As a result, we use a very soft hairbrush that barely combs through her hair.
+As a result, we use a regular hairbrush with soft bristles that barely combs through her hair.
 And it’s not getting the job done.
 I know because we once once went to a salon for a haircut and the stylist said, “Your daughter is starting to get the beginning stages of dreadlocks at the base of her neck.”
 When a stylist mentions dreadlocks and your 9 year old daughter, it’s time for immediate action.

-Alpha Mom decided to review some popular detangling hairbrushes and see which ones could get out the tangles with a minimal amount of scalp pain.
+I decided to review several of the most popular detangling hairbrushes and see which ones could get out the tangles with a minimal amount of scalp pain.
 And it turns out there is a big difference depending on the brand of hairbrush.
-Find out which one is the Alpha Mom Top Pick!
 A hairbrush is a very personal thing so you might want to try a few and see which ends up being your children’s fave.
+Our top picks are the Wet Brush-Pro Detangle and the Michel Mercier Detangling Hairbrush.
+Below we share why they are our faves and why you should skip the others that you may see for offered as a solution (spoiler: they’re not!).

 The Michel Mercier Detangling Hairbrush (for normal, fine or thick hair)